-- Time, place, manner restrictions
+- Time-place-and-manner restrictions

-3. Memorize the important amendments and clauses
+3. Memorize the important Constitutional amendments and clauses

 - Commerce Clause: under the Commerce Clause, Congress has the power to regulate interstate commerce.

-- Equal protection: the Fourteenth Amendment provides that no state shall deny to any person within its jurisdiction the equal protection of the laws.
+- Equal protection: The Fourteenth Amendment provides that no state shall deny to any person within its jurisdiction the equal protection of the laws.

 - Free speech: The First Amendment applies to the states through the Due Process Clause of the Fourteenth Amendment.
-(State this whenever you see a free speech or other First Amendment issue.)

 - Eminent domain: a restriction on takings arises from the Fifth Amendment and is applied to the states through the Fourteenth Amendment.

 Memorization is important, but you also want to make sure that you understand the law so that you can accurately apply it.
-Many examinees have trouble with Dormant Commerce Clause issues, the Eleventh Amendment, application of free speech issues, and distinguishing between Equal Protection Clause and Due Process Clause issues.
+Many examinees have trouble with Dormant Commerce Clause issues, the Eleventh Amendment, application of First Amendment free speech issues, and distinguishing between Equal Protection Clause and substantive Due Process Clause issues.

-- Attend (or re-watch) your bar review course lecture if you found it helpful.
+- Attend (or rewatch) your bar review course lecture if you found it helpful.